MohamedElDegwi/MohamedElDegwi/README.md

 ## 👨‍💻 Mohamed ElDegwi | Aspiring Full Stack Software Engineer

 Greetings, fellow developers!
 I'm Mohamed ElDegwi, a forward-thinking engineering enthusiast, currently immersed in the pursuit of a Bachelor's degree in Communication and Computer Engineering.
+Passionate and have keen interest in all aspects of software development, particularly intrigued by the art of backend engineering.
+Committed to continuous learning and expanding my skillset to contribute to the creation of innovative and impactful software solutions.

 ### 🚀 Technical Expertise:
-- **Languages:** C++, structured programming, and object-oriented programming.
+- **Languages:** C++
-- **Engineering Fundamentals:**  algorithms, and data structures.
+- **Engineering Fundamentals:**  algorithms, data structures, Structured Programming, Object-Oriented Programming, and Problem Solving.

 ### 🎓 Education:
-- **Bachelor's in Communication and Computer Engineering (In Progress)**
+- **Benha University - Faculty of Engineering at Shoubra, Cairo, Egypt**
+  - *Bachelor of Engineering – Computer Engineering (Oct 2020 - May 2026)*
+  - Currently in 2nd year / 4 (1st Prep. year does not count).
+  - **GPA:** 3.1/4

 ### 🌐 McKinsey & Company's Forward Program Graduate:
-- Delved into advanced problem-solving methodologies.
+- Delved into problem-solving methodologies.
+- ability to communicate for impact.
 - Cultivated adaptability and resilience crucial in dynamic workplace environments.

 ### 🛠️ Upcoming Learning Goals: